sigmorphon/2022G2PST/README.md

 # 2022G2PST

+This is the task website.
+The task GitHub repo is at [https://github.com/sigmorphon/2022G2PST](https://github.com/sigmorphon/2022G2PST).

 # Task 1: Third SIGMORPHON Shared Task on Grapheme-to-Phoneme Conversion (Low-Resource and Cross-Lingual)

 In this task, participants will create computational models that map a sequence